 An F-1 status holder is a non-immigrant allowed to remain in the U.S. for as long as he or she is:

-- An F-1 student in a period of post graduation practical training that is directly related to his or her field of study and has been authorized by United States Citizenship and Immigration Services (USCIS).
+An F-1 student in a period of post-graduation practical training that is directly related to his or her field of study and has been authorized by U.S. Citizenship and Immigration Services (USCIS).

 F-1 Student Important Documents

 - Passport: A document issued by an authority of a particular country proving citizenship status.

 - F-1 visa: A travel stamp issued by the U.S. Department of State.
 This does not grant permission to enter or remain in the U.S. It allows the holder of the visa to apply at a port of entry for admission to U.S. Customs and Border Protection.